AMD CEO encouraged by Black Friday PC sales

+* On June 2, Board accepted resignation of Ron Moskovitz as Chairman and member of board with immediate effect - SEC filing

-SAN FRANCISCO Results from the U.S. Thanksgiving weekend look encouraging for PC sales although it's too early to made predictions about the entire holiday shopping season, and the PC industry still faces long-term problems, the CEO of chipmaker Advanced Micro Devices AMD.N said.
+SAN FRANCISCO Nov 27 Results from the U.S. Thanksgiving weekend look encouraging for PC sales although it's too early to made predictions about the entire holiday shopping season, and the PC industry still faces long-term problems, the CEO of chipmaker Advanced Micro Devices said.

 "We've seen some positive news out of Black Friday over the past several days," AMD Chief Executive Rory Read told investors at a conference in Scottsdale, Arizona on Tuesday.
 "Our performance over that period looked reasonably well but I think it's a little early to call the holiday season."